Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/function-node/add-a-new-function-node.md

-# Add a new Functions Node
+# Add a New Functions Node

 **To add a Function node, follow these steps**: